mtejasreddy/NEXLEVR/nexlevr-accessible-component-library/README.md

 ## Level 2

-# NexLevr Accessible Component Library
+# Task 1 -> NexLevr Accessible Component Library

 A small, responsive, and accessible UI component library built with HTML, CSS, and JavaScript as part of the NexLevr Frontend Developer proof-of-work task.